top of page

 Rhode Island School of Design, Providence, RI

-Museum collections and archives hold innumerable unknown histories and voices.
-A place of both fact and fiction, these collections and archives materialize through complex historical relationships of acquisition and possession.
-This course considers these locations of meaning, institutional validity, and the burden of interpretation.
-Within these spaces, design research between objects and documents becomes an interactive pedagogical approach to question narrative and inform creative research practices.
+Museum collections and archives hold innumerable challenges to unknown histories and forgotten voices.
+A place of both fact and fiction, these spaces have materialized through complex historical relationships of acquisition and possession.
+The course considers considers these locations of meaning, institutional validity, and the burden of interpretation.
 We examine work by international artists and designers conducting archival interventions confronting hidden histories at these sites creating a final project which intervenes from a place where the hidden is acknowledged, activating future art and cultural discourses.

 Rhode Island School of Design, Providence, RI

-The 1960s and 1970s offered designers opportunities to take chances and break boundaries socially, politically and culturally through the vehicle of fashion.
-Seventh Avenue designers enjoyed active dialogues with textile designers, stylists, magazine editors and buyers of major department stores; while seamstresses assembled garments in the backroom and illustrators sketched samples on live models.
-Fashion illustration became a visual sentence making the eye travel through composition, color, line and texture to deliver a message instantaneously.
-The history of fashion illustration provides a keen perspective into the evolution and craftsmanship of design, historical representation in the media, and the visual storytelling of clothes.
+The 1960s and 1970s offered designers opportunities to take chances and break boundaries socially, politically and culturally through fashion.
+In Seventh Avenue showrooms, designers activated dialogues between textile designers, magazine editors and buyers of major department stores; in the backrooms seamstresses assembled garments and illustrators sketched samples on live models.
+Fashion illustration became a visual statement for the eye to travel.
+The composition, color, line and texture delivered the message instantly.
+Through the vehicle of fashion illustration history, we view multi-phonic approaches to the evolution and craftsmanship of design, performance of identity in the media, and the evolving storytelling of clothing.

 bottom of page